Ashwath0102/Comparative-Study-of-Machine-Learning-and-Deep-Learning-Models-for-PC-Overheating-Detection/README.md

 This code focuses on a classification task to determine whether a personal computer (PC) is overheated or not.
 The study involves a comparative analysis of machine learning and deep learning models based on their accuracy in detecting CPU overheating.
 The primary goal is to identify the most effective model for accurate and reliable detection.

-Basically,when the CPU is under heavy load or the temperature starts to rise, the system's thermal management mechanism will typically increase the fan speed to help cool down the CPU and maintain its temperature within a safe range.
+Basically, when the CPU is under heavy load or the temperature starts to rise, the system's thermal management mechanism will typically increase the fan speed to help cool down the CPU and maintain its temperature within a safe range.
 This is a common practice in laptops, desktops, and other computing devices to prevent overheating.

-###Problem Statement
+### Problem Statement

 In the era of technology-driven advancements, ensuring the optimal performance and safety of computing devices is paramount.
 Overheating is a critical issue that can not only compromise the functionality of a computer but also pose potential hazards.
 Therefore, developing efficient methods for CPU overheating detection is of significant importance.

-###Code Summary
+### Code Summary

 In this study, we conducted a classification task to determine if a CPU is overheated or not based on various input features, including temperature, fan speed, CPU load, GPU load, RAM usage, and VRAM usage.
 The dataset, consisting of over 7500 samples of 6 features, was generated synthetically to simulate real-world conditions.
 The exact relationships between these factors can be complex and may depend on the specific hardware, system configuration, workload, and other variables.
 However, a simplified example of how these factors might interact: